NethServer/nethsecurity-docs/controller.rst

 It is possible to connect to the unit by clicking on the :guilabel:`Open SSH terminal` link.
 The connection is made through a web-based SSH client that allows access to the unit's shell.

-You can connect to units using username and password or an SSH key pair.
+You can connect to units using a username and password pair or an SSH key.

 Once connected, the SSH session will be started inside a new browser tab.
-Some browsers require the permission to open popups for the SSH session to work properly.
+Some browsers require permission to open popups for the SSH session to work properly.
-To close the session, simply close the browser window or logout from the shell using CTRL + D.
+To close the session, simply close the browser window or log out from the shell using CTRL + D.

 Username and password
 ---------------------

-The user can connect using a username and password of the unit in the following scenarios:
+The user can connect using a username and password pair of the unit in the following scenarios:
-- The logged-in user has not generated an SSH key pair
+- The logged-in user has not generated an SSH key
 - The public SSH key of the logged-in user hasn't been copied inside the SSH authorized keys file of the unit

 The user interface will display a form to enter the username and password.